Tanner/Blog/_posts/2013-02-20-why-i-stopped-using-my-favorite-twitter-app.markdown

 ---
 Yesteray I wrote [a blog post](app-resuming-behavior.html) related to my Twitter application of choice on Android, Tweedle.

-To sum that post up, I had trouble using the application and told the developer about it.
-He gave his reasoning for doing it that way and I disagree with it as every other application in both Android and iOS function the exact opposite way.
-Even Google's documentation mentioned against doing it the way Tweedle currently behaves.
+To sum that post up, I had trouble using the application and told the developer about my problems.
+He dismissed my problems and defended the way the app was designed.
+I disagreed with his design decisions, as every other application in both Android and iOS behave in a different way.
+Even Google's documentation encourages developers against designing applications to function the way Tweedle does.

-After he ended our conversation about it[^1], I found I couldn't access Tweedle's tweets anymore.
-Twitter was giving me a authentication error, which after a bit of Googling turns out to be code for "you've been blocked".
+After he ended our conversation on Twitter[^1], I realized I wasnt able to access the @tweedleapp's tweets anymore.
+Twitter was giving me an "authentication error," which after a bit of Googling turns out to be code for "you've been blocked."

-I posted about [this on Twitter](https://twitter.com/TannerLD/status/304376679273476098) mentioning both the official Tweedle account and the developer's personal account.
-I saw nothing harsh about my suggestions or criticisms.
+I asked the developer [on Twitter](https://twitter.com/TannerLD/status/304376679273476098) why I had been blocked, mentioning both the official Tweedle account and the developer's personal account.
+His reply surprised me, because I don't see anything harsh about my suggestions or criticisms.
+This is what he said:

-The developer of Tweedle responded back saying this:

 > Its my application, not yours.
 I choose how it works.
 You were being hypercritical so I chose to not listen to it anymore.[^2]

 Ok.
 Yes, it is your application, you can do whatever you want with it.
 I respect that, but I have a problem when you decide that your application is different than all the other applications that exist and go against some basic user experience guidelines.

 I don't believe I was being hypercritical.
-I know I can be hypercritical about things, but I don't feel in [this case](https://twitter.com/TannerLD/status/303647019766009856), [this case](https://twitter.com/TannerLD/status/303722873133088768), or [this case](https://twitter.com/TannerLD/status/303549550189228032) that I was.
+I know I can be hypercritical about things, but I don't feel in [this case](https://twitter.com/TannerLD/status/303647019766009856), [this case](https://twitter.com/TannerLD/status/303722873133088768), [this case](https://twitter.com/TannerLD/status/303549550189228032), or [this case](https://twitter.com/TannerLD/status/298839435267670017) that I was.

 I was giving feedback because you [ask](https://twitter.com/tweedleapp/status/303717824248029185) [for](https://twitter.com/tweedleapp/status/302941606506553344) [feedback](https://twitter.com/tweedleapp/status/277944692476358656).

 Come on, you asked for people's opinions, and then you get mad at what they say.
 Seriously?

-As I was looking through trying to find my conversations with the Tweedle twitter account I found lots of harsh tweets and users complaining.
+As I was looking through trying to find my conversations with the Tweedle twitter account I found lots of harsh tweets and users complaining:

 > Man the dev of @tweedleapp is one class act.
 Highly recommend his app….
 By uninstalling it.
 What a prick.[^3]